maz0r/wled-setup/README.md

 Many of the references found within are sourced from the official wled wiki along with resources taken from Moonraker, and richardjm's work on the macros & WLED integration.

+This guide will get you running with 1-70 LED's without using an external power source, once you exceed this value you may notice a lack of power, or fade but more on that later.

 ## Requirements
 ### Must have

  - ESP8266 or ESP32 Style board
- - 5V shielded cable such as USB 2.0, or a twisted pair like ethernet work best as they can better handle sources of EMI (other options are may be fine in your implementation)
+ - 5V shielded cable such as USB 2.0, or a twisted pair like ethernet work best as they are designed to reject sources of EMI (other options are may be fine in your implementation)
  - Relevant USB cable for setup
  - Computer with USB ports, and a recent version of the Chrome or Edge browser.
  - 5V LED Strip or Neo Pixels *i.e. WS281X or SK6812 RGBW*